OscarNguyen/hsl-clone/README.md

 ## Approach explanation

-- create react app with typescript template by using npx create-react-app [app-name] --template typescript
+- Create react app with typescript template by using npx create-react-app [app-name] --template typescript

-- install apollo client by using npm install @apollo/client graphql
+- Install apollo client by using npm install @apollo/client graphql

-- setup apollo client by using ApolloProvider in index.tsx
+- Setup apollo client by using ApolloProvider in index.tsx

-- create graphql query by using gql from @apollo/client
+- Create graphql query by using gql from @apollo/client

-- use useQuery hook to fetch data
+- Use useQuery hook to fetch data

-- use mapbox-gl.js to create a map by creating an account and getting an access token
+- Use mapbox-gl.js to create a map by creating an account and getting an access token

-- change styles to maximize the map size to the whole screen
+- Change styles to maximize the map size to the whole screen

-- track user current location by using GeolocateControl from mapbox-gl.js
+- Track user current location by using GeolocateControl from mapbox-gl.js

-- install sass by using npm install sass and establish a module.scss file to style the app
+- Install sass by using npm install sass and establish a module.scss file to style the app

-- install react-hook-form by using npm install react-hook-form to create a form and use the useForm hook to manage the form state of the search bar
+- Install react-hook-form by using npm install react-hook-form to create a form and use the useForm hook to manage the form state of the search bar

-- use @toolpad/core to create a dashboard but suspended it because of conflicts with material ui components imports
+- Use @toolpad/core to create a dashboard but suspended it because of conflicts with material ui components imports

-- use @mui/material to create a drawer
+- Use @mui/material to create a drawer

-- use @mui/material to create a list of cards
+- Use @mui/material to create a list of cards

 - In the end to speed up the development process I migrated my project to a Toolpad template which has a dashboard layout out of the box and dark theme already implemented so that I can focus on the main functionality of the app.